What is Li-Fraumeni Syndrome?

 In the past, the diagnosis of LFS was made by clinical criteria, meaning it was based on the signs and symptoms the patient and family had.
 Now, genetic testing is available for people to learn whether they carry a copy of the TP53 mutation before any physical signs of LFS appear.

 The decision to test is a highly personal one.
 People considering TP53 genetic testing are strongly encouraged to receive professional genetic counseling first, so they can gain the knowledge they need to make an informed decision.
 This can also help with the serious emotional effects that may occur when people learn that they are a carrier.
-Genetic counseling, as a part of considering genetic testing, is important not only for the individual but also for that person’s relatives.
+Genetic counseling, as a part of considering genetic testing, is important not only for the patient but also for that person’s relatives.

 Testing a child in a family with LFS is a complex situation since the decision to do testing must made by the child’s parents, with the help of medical experts.
 However, since cancers occur often among children in families with LFS, testing at-risk children, rather than delaying testing until young adulthood, must also be strongly considered when the goal is to find LFS-related cancers early and treat them more effectively.

 If genetic testing shows that a person has a TP53 mutation, this may mean that his or her doctor could recommend surveillance, which means being monitored (screened) regularly for LFS-related types of cancer.
 This is an in-depth, lifelong process.
 More about the surveillance process is outlined below.

-Knowing whether there is a TP53 mutation may help your doctor with future medical recommendations.
+Knowing whether there is a TP53 mutation may help a doctor to make appropriate and effective medical recommendations.
 Specifically, some data suggests people with LFS are very sensitive to radiation.
 This means that affected people may be advised to avoid or minimize radiation exposure in screening scans and cancer treatments if other options are available.